pshima/consul-snapshot/README.md

 - CONSUL_HTTP_SSL_VERIFY (default: nil)

 ## Authentication
 Authentication is done through the above environment variables.
-Credentials can be ommitted in place of an EC2 Instance IAM profile with access to the S3 Bucket.
+Credentials can be ommitted in place of an EC2 Instance IAM profile with write access to the S3 Bucket.

 ## Running
 Running a backup: